 If you installed Tivoli Storage Manager V6.2 or V6.3, you have DB2 9.7 table spaces with reclaimable space enabled.
 These instructions are also applicable to V6.2 and V6.3 servers that are upgraded to V7.1.
 Issuing the ALTER TABLESPACE REDUCE command on these table spaces is much more likely to release free space to the operating system than DB2 9.5 table spaces.

-Run the following commands to determine whether the server has DB2 9.7 or DB2 9.5 table spaces.
+Ensure that you are logged in with the DB2 instance user ID.
+Then, run the following commands to determine whether the server has DB2 9.7 or DB2 9.5 table spaces.
 For DB2 9.7 table spaces, the value in the reclaimable_space_enabled column of the following select is 1.
 The value is 0 for DB2 9.5 table spaces.

 db2 connect to tsmdb1